Get started with the Azure Speech CLI

 spx config @key --clear.

 This section shows a few basic SPX commands that are often useful for first-time testing and experimentation.
-Start by performing some speech recognition using your default microphone by running the following command.
+Start by viewing the help built in to the tool by running the following command.

 spx recognize --microphone

-Running the following command will take the entered text as input, and output the synthesized speech to the current active output device.
+Running the following command will take text as input, and output the synthesized speech to the current active output device (for example, your computer speakers).

 spx synthesize --text "Testing synthesis using the Speech CLI" --speakers